Kurayami7/Flask-Enterprise-API/README.md

 ![image](https://github.com/Kurayami7/Flask-Enterprise-API/assets/124408792/a4351f9b-d597-4ed5-bef8-185456354f05)

 ### Get started
 First, you will need ensure you have Python installed.
-We will also need to install a couple of libraries via Pip. <br>
+We will also need to install a couple of libraries via Pip. <br><br>
  python get-pip.py <br>
  pip install flask <br>
  pip install tables <br>